albertum1/US_Births_2018/README.md

 I am looking to extract coefficients of independent variables that can explain baby weight(pre-birth).
 Coefficients will be extracted using linear regression with regularization.

-The dataset can be accessed [here](https://www.kaggle.com/des137/us-births-2018) <br>
-Look at 'US_Birth_Columns' for column description pulled from [here](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools)
-<br> Credit to Amol Deskmukh for cleaning the dataset from [CDC Website](https://www.cdc.gov/nchs/data_access/vitalstatsonline.htm#Tools).

----

-# Introduction
-Birth weight will be my dependant variable(column 'DBWT' from dataset).
-Under weight babies can be healthy even though they are small, however, low-weight babies can have some serious problems.
-I'll try to create a best fit-line and interpret some of its coefficients.
-The dataset contains around 3.8 million rows and 55 columns.

 ## Structure of Repository
 - 'US_Birth_Columns': description of columns and what each value means<br>